dabhivijay2478/chat/README.md

 ---

-Built with ❤️ using **React Router, Vite, Tailwind CSS, and ShadCN**.
+Built with ❤️ using **React Router, Vite, Tailwind CSS, ShadCN, and Clerk**.